Asafson/comvee_nlp/readme.md

 Management Level Flask app:

-Make sure this is the format (We can change if needed)
+Make sure this is the input format (We can change if needed)
 ![img.png](img.png)

-Output:
+Output you should expect to get:

 ![img_1.png](img_1.png)